bxhku/XiaoBing/research.md

-An Ultra-broadband antenna is proposed to be integrated into smartwatch-size mobile devices.
-It exhibits  multi-mode chassis antenna characteristics in lower frequency and UWB monopole antenna characteristics in higher frequency.
-The antenna achieves a 144% bandwidth from 2.69–16.53 GHz, significantly higher than other chassis antennas.
+A Corner-Fed Ultra-Broadband Multi-Mode Chassis Antenna is proposed to be integrated into smartwatch-size mobile devices.
+It is also an investigation on 2D Dipole antenna.The antenna achieves a 144% bandwidth from 2.66–15.89 GHz, significantly higher than other chassis antennas.
 It has a 0.04λL antenna height, which differs from common monopole UWB antennas.
 The applications include smartwatches, smart glasses, mini UAV/UGV and others.